HajoAhoMantila/io-ts-builder/README.md

 [![CircleCI](https://circleci.com/gh/HajoAhoMantila/io-ts-builder.svg?style=svg)](https://circleci.com/gh/HajoAhoMantila/io-ts-builder)

 # io-ts-builder

 Builder implementation for use with io-ts.
+Lets you create valid objects (optionally starting from a template object) using a fluent API.

 ## Credits